toddy86/dequincey.blog/_posts/2018-01-01-why-I-write.md

 categories: thoughts
 ---

-Someone recently asked me, why I write my newsletter and on this blog.
+Someone recently asked me, why I write on this blog.
 Do I write for hope of fame, for praise or in pursuit of fortune?
 None of these are reason why I write.

 <!-- more -->